Venafi/VenafiPS/docs/functions/New-TppCertificate.md

 ```

 ### -CertificateType
 Type of certificate to be created.
-No value provided will default to X.509 Server Certificate.
+The default is X.509 Server Certificate.

 ```yaml
 Type: String